 Then I got them to agree to let me use challenge-do-response while they continued to use do-response.
 Then one day it hit me, let's see how long each method takes.

 We adopted Challenge-Do-Verify as flight department policy and we stopped showing up at the runway with something not set correctly.
 So let us summarize:

-- Challenge-Do-Verify is required for commercial operators and is a best practice for everyone else when it comes to all checklists except the after takeoff and after landing checklists.
+- Challenge-Do-Verify is recommended (but not required) for commercial operators and is a best practice for everyone else when it comes to all checklists except the after takeoff and after landing checklists.
 See: Checklist Flows for the source of this statement.